 1) General GLEQ Questions

 Q. What is the GLEQ Business Plan Competition?

-Itís a business plan competition for Michigan entrepreneurs.
-Great Lakes Entrepreneurís Quest (GLEQ) has been running two cycles of the competition each year since 2000.
-GLEQ matches participants with business coaches that advise them as they write their business plans or put together planning strategies.
+Itís a business plan competition for Michigan entrepreneurs run by MiQuest.
+MiQuest matches participants in the GLEQ Business Plan Competition with business coaches that advise them as they write their business plans or put together planning strategies.
 Every plan is evaluated by and receives written feedback from venture capital and angel investors, business development professionals and successful entrepreneurs.
-Each year Fall Cycle awards are made at the Annual Collaboration for Entrepreneurship (http://www.ace-event.org) and the Spring Cycle awards are made at Entrepreneur Connect (http://www.EntrepreneurConnectMI.com). |
+The awards event for each competition will be publicized and announced on the GLEQ.org home page.

 Q. What are the competition categories?